JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/deploying/index.md

 ![deploy_step_11](./steps/step11.png)

-Now, I am going to create a new user, and the request method is going to be <strong>POST</strong>.
+Now, I am going to create a new user, and the request method is going to be **POST**.
 I will be providing all the necessary information, make sure to pass the token in the Authorization header.

 ![deploy_step_12](./steps/step12.png)

 Okay, we have successfully created a new user.
 So, I am going to perform an update operation on the same record.

-The method is going to be <strong>PUT</strong>.
+The method is going to be **PUT**.
 I will modify the first name and last name into lower case and change the email address from gmail to yahoo.

 ![deploy_step_13](./steps/step13.png)